 -

-Understand a wide vocabulary
+Understand a wide vocabulary and long sentences.

 -